Home » Property Settlement » Can My Girlfriend Take Half My House in Australia? – What You Need to Know About Property Settlement Rights

 What happens to half your house in Australia if you and your girlfriend split up?
 Can my girlfriend take half my house?
 Or does the house belong exclusively to you?

-The Family Law Act of 1975 sets out a number of factors that the court must carefully consider before determining how assets should be divided after the breakdown of a de facto relationship.
+The Family Law Act of 1975 sets out several factors that the court must carefully consider before determining how assets should be divided after the breakdown of a de facto relationship.
 Some of these things are:

-A partner is entitled to half of the house if they can show that their contributions to the joint asset pool is equal to 50% of the value of the house.
+A partner is entitled to half of the house if they can show that their contributions to the joint asset pool are equal to 50% of the value of the house.

 Things like how long the relationship was, whether or not there are children and who paid for the initial deposit of the house are all important to answer this question.